 If you decide to pursue a career in social work you will have a profoundly rewarding experience as you provide quantifiable benefits our society desperately needs.
 The journey to becoming a licensed social worker is a long process, but once you receive the credential you are able to enjoy a fulfilling career.
 Here are the requirements for licensure in Rhode Island.

 Practicing non-clinical social work in Rhode Island does not require licensure.
 You can obtain an associate’s (ASW) or bachelor’s (BSW) degree in social work or human services and find employment in the field.
 However, if you want to become licensed and provide clinical services, you will need to graduate from a Council on Social Work Education (CSWE) accredited program with a master’s or doctoral degree in social work.
 Also, if you ever plan to apply for licensure in another state, it’s recommended that you at least have a BSW.

 The BSW programs typically take four years to complete, with the areas of concentration being psychology, human behavior, biology, and psychology.
 Coursework takes place in classroom settings and the field so you can gain experience in real-life situations.

 MSW programs take about two years to complete, but you qualify for “advanced standing if you have a BSW.”
 This is an accelerated program where you can graduate from the MSW program within a year.

 Rhode Island offers two official social work licenses, the Licensed Clinical Social Worker (LCSW) and the Licensed Independent Clinical Social Worker (LICSW).
 You need an MSW for both levels of licensure.
 The education in the program focused on expanding the basic knowledge gained in the BSW program.
 The coursework is centered around specialty areas and fieldwork for hands-on experiences.

-We’ll take a closer look at the requirements for each license in the following guide.
+Follow the links above and in the left-hand navigation to take a closer look at the requirements for each license available in Rhode Island.